ElviraLupoian/StratificationIntersectionsInDimension5/README.md

-This is code accompanies the pre-print: 'Intersections of the Ekedahl-Oort and Newton strata of A_5'
+This is Magma code which accompanies the pre-print: 'Intersections of the Ekedahl-Oort and Newton strata of A_5'

 The file 'generalfunctions.m' contains functions which compute additions of elmentary sequences.
 The main functions are:
 1. addition : whose input is two elementary sequences (of any dimension) with no common factors and the output is their sum